Andertius/TeamZavod/README.md

 Description:
 Advantages | Disadvantages
 ---- | ----
-ad | asd
+Great for filtering out cards you have memorized| Browser UI is out-dated You can create your own courses                 |
 #### 4. [Anki](https://apps.ankiweb.net/)
 Description:
 Advantages | Disadvantages
 ---- | ----
-Simple UI                       |Difficult to configure the cards in detail Efficient and convenient        |
+Simple UI                       | Difficult to configure the cards in detail Efficient and convenient        |
 Able to adapt to study anything |